aumartinez/mvc-php/README.md

 Our approach will have all users requests sent to a single PHP file which will then route the request to the appropriate resource.
 Then a sort of redirect or URL rewriting method should be used.

-For webservers running apache, this can be achieved with the help of an .htaccess file
+For webservers running apache, this can be achieved with the help of an .htaccess file.

 ```apache